prak112/python_practice/README.md

 # python_practice
- Solutions for Daily Coding Problems from dailycodingproblem.com
+ * Solutions for Daily Coding Problems (DCP) from dailycodingproblem.com
+ * Concepts introduced from DCP and learnt from freeCodeCamp